 Treatment of seborrhea (dandruff) is directed at fighting the skin inflammation.
-This is done either directly, by using cortisone-based creams and lotions (which reduce inflammation), or by reducing the yeast that builds up on scaly areas and adds to the problem.
-Note, though, that seborrhea is not a yeast infection.
+This is done either directly, by using cortisone-based creams and lotions (which reduce inflammation), or by using topical anti-yeast lotions and shampoos.
+Treatment should be directed at the cause of the dandruff.

-Moisturizing: Moisturizing lotions don't do much more than smooth out scales and make plaques look redder.
+- Moisturizing: Moisturizing lotions don't do much more than smooth out scales and make plaques look redder.

-Switching brands of shampoo: Shampoo doesn't cause dandruff.
+- Switching brands of shampoo: Shampoo doesn't cause dandruff.
 However, medicated shampoos (see below) can help.

-Changing hair-care routines: There is no "right" shampoo or conditioner.
+- Changing hair-care routines: There is no "right" shampoo or conditioner.
 What is more important is the frequency with which these agents are used.
 As a rule, the more frequently one shampoos, the better the result.
 Seborrhea and dandruff are not caused by excessive shampooing "drying out the scalp."
 Hair dyes and conditioners do not cause or aggravate dandruff.

-Switching antiperspirants: When underarms are red from seborrhea, almost anything will make them redder, including antiperspirants, even though they are only aggravating the seborrhea and not causing it.
+- Switching antiperspirants: When underarms are red from seborrhea, almost anything will make them redder, including antiperspirants, even though they are only aggravating the seborrhea and not causing it.

 What over-the-counter products can help dandruff?

-Shampoos: Here are some ingredients in medicated shampoos that you can look for to help control dandruff of the scalp.
+- Shampoos: Here are some ingredients in medicated shampoos that you can look for to help control dandruff of the scalp.
 All are available over the counter.

-Creams: Two additional types of medication that help seborrhea are cortisone creams and antifungal creams.
+- Creams: Two additional types of medication that help seborrhea are cortisone creams and antifungal creams.

-Antifungal creams are often effective, apparently because they reduce the number of yeast organisms living on the skin.
+- Antifungal creams are often effective, apparently because they reduce the number of yeast organisms living on the skin.
 Over-the-counter creams include 1% clotrimazole cream and miconazole cream 2%.
 Antifungal creams also are applied once or twice a day.